ecotoneframework/ecotone/README.md

 ## Contact

-If you want to talk or ask question about Ecotone
+If you want to talk or ask questions about Ecotone

 - [**Twitter**](https://twitter.com/EcotonePHP)
 - **ecotoneframework@gmail.com**